A complete guide to over 50s life insurance

 Whole of life cover

 Exactly what it says.
-As long as you keep paying your premiums when they are due, you will be covered for the rest of your life and the policy is guaranteed to pay out whenever you die.
+You pay your premiums when they’re due and you’re covered for the rest of your life.
+The policy is guaranteed to pay out whenever you die.

 Where to get financial advice